-How We Reviewed the YI Home Camera
+How we reviewed the YI Home Camera

-We tested the YI Home Camera 3 by installing it first in a living room and then in a home office.
-We monitored the camera using the YI Home app on an iPhone 6, and we tested the connection both at home and away.
+We tested the YI Home Camera 1080p by installing it first in a living room and then in a home office.
+We monitored the camera using the YI Home app on an iPhone, and we tested the connection both at home and away.

 We tested the camera's features with normal use, and we also used scenarios that simulated real-world applications.
 Our full methodology can tell you more about our review process.

 Product prices and availability are accurate as of post date and are subject to change.
 Any price and availability information displayed on Amazon at the time of purchase will apply to the purchase of this product.
 SafeWise.com utilizes paid Amazon links.